google/arolla/arolla/array/README.md

 **From operation on DenseArrays**

-In rare cases if we want to do something non-trivial in the inner loop, it can be useful to create a Array operation not from a pointwise functor, but directly from a DenseArray operation.
+In rare cases if we want to do something non-trivial in the inner loop, it can be useful to create an Array operation not from a pointwise functor, but directly from a DenseArray operation.
 It can be done this way:

 ```c++
 // Create custom DenseArray operation.